open-innovations/EValuator/README.md

 The supermarkets, distribution centres, and parking all come from OpenStreetMap data.
 If you don't already have it, the code will download the [latest GB extract from GeoFabrik](https://download.geofabrik.de/europe/great-britain-latest.osm.pbf) into the `raw/` directory.

-The code loops over all the LADs to create extracts using their boundaries e.g.
+Running `makeLADs.pl` will loop over all the LADs to create extracts for each layer using their boundaries e.g.

 ```
 ogr2ogr -f GeoJSON E08000035.geojson chargepoints.csv.sqlite -clipsrc www/boundaries/E08000035.geojsonl